-- Property Tax Assessed Value Vs. Refinancing Value
+Home Tax Assessed Value Vs. Appraised Value

 For homeowners, it's important to understand what the value of your home means and how it is determined.
 Most homes have an assessed value and an appraised value.
 Depending on where the property is located and other factors, these values might be similar or different.
 Tax assessed values are used only by the property tax authority of your county or municipality in order to bill you properly.
 Your home's appraised value represents the fair market value of the property.

 The tax assessed value is only used to determine property taxes.
 Your mortgage company may use the assessment data in order to estimate your escrow.
-Otherwise, the tax assessed value is only used by the tax authority.
-The appraised value of a home is most commonly needed when the property is being purchased with a new mortgage loan or the existing loan is refinanced.
-The mortgage company wants to make sure they aren't lending more than the property is worth.
+Otherwise, the tax assessed value is only used by the taxing authority.
+The higher the assessed value, the higher your property tax bill.

 The relationship between the tax assessed value and the appraised value will vary based on what part of the country you live in.
 Some places, like California, set rate limits on tax assessments.
 The assessed value of a home is only allowed to increase by two percent each year.
 Over time, the appraised value of the property could far exceed the assessed value.
 On the other hand, some tax authorities re-assess only every few years.
 This might cause a drastic increase in tax bills.
-There's usually some type of appeals system in place for situations like this.
-The appraised value might determine if a loan is approved or not.
-If the property you are trying to sell or buy was appraised for lower than the asking price, you might be able to work with the mortgage lender to have a second appraisal completed.
+Most municipalities and/or counties have an appeals process through which you can try to prove that your house is worth less than the taxing authority believes it is and therefore, the taxes should be lower.